thecaffeinedev/thecaffeinedev/README.md

 <br/>
 <br/>

-It's so nice of you stop by! 🙃

  I am a Software Engineer 💻.
 I have had experience working with various technologies like ML and Full Stack Web Developement.
 Some technology I enjoy working  with include NodeJS, ReactJS, MongoDB & PostgreSQL 📼, in ML (Tensorflow, PyTorch, OpenCV..etc) 🖥.